sridhar-sp/tic-tac-toe/README.md

 * You are player 'X' and player 'O' is computer.
-* Press any empty box to begin the game play or 'Let the computer play' first.
+* Press any empty box to begin the game play or click 'Let the computer play first' button.
+* Single game play shared with the entire internet so if you see a finished game click 'restart'.
+[Read more](https://github.com/sridhar-sp/tic-tac-toe-backend#backstory)
 * For every move the screen reload to render the board.
 Have fun.
-[Read more](https://github.com/sridhar-sp/tic-tac-toe-backend#backstory)

 <br/>